What Does a LACT Unit Do?

 This is a secondary LACT unit on location.
 From this unit, the good oil moves to a flex hose for connection to a truck to pull oil off the tanks.
 Bypass valves allow operators to direct oil through this unit when a truck is prepared.

-LACT Unit Oil out to Hose for Truck
+Oil Flows to Hose

 Almost all of what makes the LACT unit automatic/automated is the controller or PLC (Programmable Logic Controller) which is a very important component of the whole system.
 With this controller in place, all the oil processing through the LACT can be automated.
-The BS&W monitor, flow meter, tank level controls, fluid pump, diverter valve and any other equipment all communicate with the PLC, which determines outputs to the other components based on the parameters set by the user.

-Why Are LACT Units Important?
+Why are LACT Units Important?

 Some people refer to the LACT as the "cash register" of the oilfield, because producers use it to meter and calculate payments when selling the oil.